NatronGitHub/natron-python-scripting/Python_GUI/nodeItalic_HTML/README.md

-# nodeBold_HTML
+# nodeItalic_HTML

-Sets node name to be displayed in bold in the Node Graph.
+Sets node name to be displayed in italic in the Node Graph.

 ### HOW TO USE IT

 * Select nodes.
-* Tools -> Node Graph -> Disk Cache
+* Tools -> Node Graph -> Italic Nodes <HTML>

 ### RESULT

-* Selected nodes are displayed in bold in the Node Graph.
+* Selected nodes are displayed in italic in the Node Graph.